Ukraine crisis deepens after rebel vote in east

 Calling for "adjustments" to be made in the way he handled the east, Poroshenko said he intended to scrap a law that would have offered "special status" to areas in the east including those controlled by the rebels.

-This would be among points to be discussed on Tuesday in a meeting of Ukraine's security and defence council, he said.
+This would be among points to be discussed on Tuesday in a meeting of Ukraine's security and defense council, he said.

 The "special status" law envisaged allowing the Donetsk and Luhansk regions to run their own affairs and also offered separatist fighters freedom from prosecution.